evanb2/truhiker/README.md

 - [x] Add timestamps to docs
 - [ ] Look into using Subcollections for Packlist categories
 - [ ] Toggle consumable/worn items in Packlist
-- [ ] Adjust GearItem quantity in Packlist
+- [ ] Adjust PackItem quantity in Packlist
 - [ ] Display price in GearListItem
 - [ ] Add pie chart and total category weights view
 - [ ] Style list item in MyGearListsScreen